zammad/zammad-user-documentation/extras/chat.rst

 This feature is optional.
 If you don't see it in the main menu, that means your administrator hasn't enabled it yet.
 Administrators can learn more in the
-:admin-docs:`chat channel documentation of the admin documentation </channels/chat.html>`.
+:admin-docs:`chat channel admin documentation </channels/chat.html>`.

 Overview
 --------